KQM-git/GINews/readme.md

 Travelers who encounter this issue can log out via the Paimon Menu by selecting "Exit to Login Interface" and close the game, then log in again as a temporary fix.
 This issue will be fixed in a future version.

+〓<t class="t_gl" contenteditable="false">2026/04/24 18:45</t> Update Details〓

+Fixes an issue whereby, under certain circumstances, a red notification dot would still appear in the Adventurer Handbook > Commissions interface even when there were no rewards available to claim.

 〓<t class="t_gl" contenteditable="false">2026/04/23 16:15</t> Update Details〓

 - Updates resources related to subsequent events.